scrawlon/CSS-Animation-Blocks/README.md

 mainBlock.start();
 ```

-At time _"00:00.000"_ we have an _animations_ array containing an array of animation objects.
+At time _"00:00.000"_ we have an _animations_ array containing an animation objects.
 Each animation object:
 * Must have one _"elementSelector"_.
-The animation above targets _".box"_ (elements with the class "box").
+The _"elementSelector"_ above targets _".box"_ (all elements with the class "box").
 * Can (optionally) have one _"cssAnimation"_ array containing CSS animation shorthand strings.
 * Can (optionally) have one _"cssTransform"_ object.
 Object keys should match the transform type, and the values are CSS animation shorthand strings.